KyleEdwardDonaldson/Lighthouse/docs/universe/gravitational-shear.md

 - Some planning mass evacuations
 - Others accepting their fate with dignity

-The shear continues, indifferent to all perspectives, pulling worlds apart while binding civilizations together through shared struggle against the cosmic forces that both threaten and define life in the Tempest Rift.
+The shear continues, indifferent to all perspectives, pulling worlds apart while binding civilizations together through shared struggle against the cosmic forces that both threaten and define life in the Rift.